 Now, I’m not one of those tourists who demands the locals know my language.
 I don’t really expect anyone to be fluent in English, just as someone from another place wouldn’t expect me to be fluent in their language.
 But given how pervasive English is around the world, most people in major cities can say something.
 So I’m always surprised and fascinated when people don’t speak English.

 One night, I was recommended a nice Ukrainian restaurant by my hostel owner in Kiev, and I asked the guy if they spoke English there.
 His response?
-“You’re in the Ukraine, man.
+“You’re in Ukraine, man.
 No one speaks English here.”

 But you know what?
 The lack of English didn’t turn me off Ukraine.